>> Selection process "EU’s Shifting Borders- Scrutinizing Externalization of Migration Management and International Protection Responsibilities"

 If your main activity has been research, you could explicitly note what you have done that could be subtracted from the period, such as taught classes, compulsory national service, parental leave, etc.

 Please make sure to also count the full period up until the end of the call date to make sure that you fulfil the criteria.

 9. What is the duration of the fellowship?

 Each fellowship will be granted for 4 years.

 10. If I am selected for the LIMES fellowship, when can I possibly start my research project at Maastricht University?

-Your research project, if selected by the LIMES selection committee, will start between 1 December 2019 and 1 February 2020, depending on the signature of your employment contract.
+Your research project, if selected by the LIMES selection committee, will start within one month after employment contract signature, depending on the COVID-19 crisis.

 11. How many applications do you expect?